Rspoon3/Apple-Wishlist/README.md

 - [ ] Swift Data equivalent of `NSFetchedResultsController`
 - [ ] 3rd Party VisionOS environments
 - [ ] Pausable timer API
+- [ ] A way to specify that only certain `CodingKeys` are different